BoilerUpload - Purdue's Uncomfortable Truths

 One of them leans towards the other and says, "If Painter comes he should be first."

 The if is unnecessary though it's not their fault for assuming this is possible.
-After Michigan's predictable blow out to Purdue at Mackey Arena for instance, Juwan Howard decided to treat the after game presser like a game played in Pennsylvania - he elected not to participate.
+After Michigan's predictable blow out to Purdue at Mackey Arena earlier this season for instance, Juwan Howard decided to treat the after game presser like a game played in Pennsylvania - he elected not to participate.

 But the thing about covering a team as cursed as Purdue - the curse being that Purdue is both too good to lose these games and yet still fulfill a lot of people's narratives when it does lose these games - is that Matt Painter has had a lot of uncomfortable losses to answer for in the last three years of incredible success.

-And Painter has done what he implored his team to do in the summer after its #1 seed loss to #16 Fairleigh Dickinson, he sits in it.
+And Painter has done, every single time, what he implored his team to do in the summer after its #1 seed loss to #16 Fairleigh Dickinson, he sits in it.
 He answers questions.
 He's honest about it, and that's exactly what he needs his team to do after the 73-69 road loss that leaves Purdue with a one game lead in the Big Ten and still the second best resume in the country by a long shot.

 "Just accept the truth," Painter said after the game.
 "Just like as a coach, I've always tried to accept the truth, and when you can do that, you can fix things."